 Tidal marshlands and Frisians.
 A dual entity.
 The Chauci and the Frisians (Frisii or Fresones) had learned to adapt to this unprotected, hospitable salty environment.
 A vast area of treeless, tidal marshlands.
 No rocks, no wood, little fresh water, and frequently flooded by a cold sea.
 Quoad arbores est quasi nuda 'concerning trees it is almost naked' as the marshlands of Frisia were once summarized (De Graaf 2004).
 Notwithstanding this harsh environment, when the so-called sophisticated and civilized Romans set foot on this watery edge of the world at the beginning of the Common Era, the Chauci and Frisians were prospering tribes.
 The way the Chauci and the Frisians survived?
-They lived on terps, artificial settlement mounds, and the Frisians would continue to do so to this very day.
+They lived on terps, which are artificial settlement mounds, and the Frisians continue to do so to this very day.

 Below is what Pliny the Elder wrote about the Chauci, regarding the terp culture bordering the coast of the Wadden Sea.